zeka-stack/zeka-idea-plugin/intelli-ai-javadoc/README.md

 ## Features

 - **Multiple AI Providers**: Support for QianWen (Alibaba Cloud) and Ollama local models to meet different user needs
-- **Automatic JavaDoc Generation**: Simplify the process of writing JavaDoc comments by letting the plugin generate them for you
+- **Automatic Javadoc Generation**: Simplify the process of writing Javadoc comments by letting the plugin generate them for you
 - **Smart Element Recognition**: Intelligently identify elements to document based on cursor position (methods, fields, classes)
-- **Context-aware Suggestions**: The plugin analyzes your code and takes into account the surrounding context to provide more precise and meaningful JavaDoc suggestions
+- **Context-aware Suggestions**: The plugin analyzes your code and takes into account the surrounding context to provide more precise and meaningful Javadoc suggestions
 - **Multiple Trigger Methods**: Support for shortcuts, right-click menu, Generate menu, and Intention Action
 - **Batch Processing**: Support for generating documentation for entire files or multiple selected files
-- **Incremental Updates**: Only generate documentation for classes and methods without existing JavaDoc comments
+- **Incremental Updates**: Only generate documentation for classes and methods without existing Javadoc comments
 - **Test Method Recognition**: Automatically identify JUnit 4 and JUnit 5 test methods and use specialized templates
 - **Configuration Validation**: Built-in connection testing to ensure proper configuration